Austral storm petrel: Diet

 The diet of many storm petrels species is poorly known owing to difficulties in researching; overall the family is thought to concentrate on crustaceans.
-Small fish, oil droplets and molluscs are also taken by many species.
+Small fish and molluscs are also taken by many species.
 Some species are known to be rather more specialised; the grey-backed storm petrel is known to concentrate on the larvae of goose barnacles.

 Almost all species forage in the pelagic zone, except for Elliot's storm petrels, which are coastal feeders in the Galapagos Islands.
 Although storm petrels are capable of swimming well and often form rafts on the water's surface, they do not feed on the water.
 Instead, feeding usually takes place on the wing, with birds hovering above or "walking" on the surface (see morphology) and snatching small morsels.
 Rarely, prey is obtained by making shallow dives under the surface.

 Like many types of seabirds, storm petrels associate with other species of seabird and marine mammal species to help obtain food.
 They may benefit from the actions of diving predators such as seals and penguins, which push prey up towards the surface while hunting, allowing the surface-feeding storm petrels to reach them.